-The Claimants are Chagossians.
+The Claimants are Chagossians who make up a distinct people who formerly resided in the Chagos Archipelago until forcibly dispossessed and deported by MOD.
 The named claimants were born on Diego Garcia and are citizens of the Republic of the Seychelles .
 The Chagossians had lived on Diego Garcia for up to 8 generations.
 By 1971 all had been removed from Diego Garcia by the UK military.
 Many Chagossians including Prosper were concentrated on the outer BIOT island of Peros Banhos where they subsisted under primitive conditions without proper medical or food supplies until evacuated in 1973.
 Some Chagossians died when they were liquidated from the Chagos Islands and others shortly thereafter when abandoned in the Seychelles or Mauritius.
-The Chagossians to this day are prevented from returning home by the British military and continue to be excluded from their property on Diego Garcia.
+The Chagossians to this day are prevented from returning home by the British military and continue to be excluded from their property on Diego Garcia by apartheid laws.

-Claimants were provided irregular, token and scant benefits which the United Kingdom has conflated with payment.
-Likewise, the United Kingdom holds approximately £40 million which it claims is restitution.
-However, instead of distributing these funds to the Chagossians as such, the United Kingdom and BIOT Administration fund their own program of Chagossian exclusion which serves the purpose solely the designs of the United Kingdom.
-The United States has made no payments to the Chagossians even though claimants like Prosper were born on Diego Garcia
+Claimants were provided irregular, token and scant benefits which the United Kingdom has conflated with payment for its crimes.
+Likewise, the United Kingdom holds approximately £40 million which it claims is restitution of some sort.
+However, instead of distributing these funds to the Chagossians as such, the United Kingdom and BIOT Administration use it to fund their own program of Chagossian apartheid exclusion, enforced by BFBIOT, which serves solely the designs of the United Kingdom.

-The five decades of overall misery, separation anxiety, and economic and cultural deprivation suffered by the Chagossians is well documented; the informal testimony this this video is representative of the claims: https://youtu.be/oDqyjMF5v0 (Let Us Return - The Story of the Chagos Islanders - 2015).
+The five decades of overall misery, separation anxiety, and economic and cultural deprivation suffered by the Chagossians is well documented.

 Bernard Nourrice was born in 1955 on Diego Garcia Atoll.
 Nourrice continues to be emotionally affected by the loss of his homeland to this day which is so upsetting to him that he has trouble translating his sorrow into words.
-Like all Chagossians, he years to return home to Diego Garcia.
+Like all Chagossians, he yearns to return home to Diego Garcia.